EpistasisLab/Aliro/examples/Recurrent-Attention-Model/README.md

 ![patch1](https://raw.githubusercontent.com/Kaixhin/FGLab/master/examples/Recurrent-Attention-Model/patch1.png)

+These images are displayed along with the normal download link for uploaded files.

 ## Citations

 [1] Mnih, V., Heess, N., & Graves, A. (2014).
 Recurrent models of visual attention.
 In *Advances in Neural Information Processing Systems* (pp. 2204-2212).